-Marriage looks wonderfully endearing to the single person who has by no means married, and probably to the divorced individual who hankers for one thing to arrest their longing for companionship or sexual release, but marriage for nearly all of us is very a tough work at times.
+Marriage appears wonderfully endearing to the single man or woman who has by no means married, and maybe to the divorced particular person who hankers for something to arrest their longing for companionship or sexual release, but marriage for virtually all of us is very a hard work at times.
 (And I can say this even as a representative of my wife!).
-We carry so a lot of ourselves into our marriages – which is each a good and a bad thing.
+We carry so much of ourselves into our marriages – which is both a great and a poor factor.

-We bring in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not devote as well much cash, not seek to handle us, that they will want to invest time with us.
-We also deliver in expectations of what our partners ought to carry to us: their virtues of diligence and moderation and sanctity and kindness – to identify just four.
+We bring in expectations of currently being ‘met’ by our partners: that they will satisfy us sexually, not commit too considerably funds, not seek out to handle us, that they will want to spend time with us.
+We also bring in expectations of what our partners ought to bring to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
 We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become conscious due to our encroaching annoyance.

 What About The Old Brain?, For simplicity’s sake, in this WEB site, we will lump the Hindbrain and the Midbrain together and refer to them as “The Old Brain.”
 It is “old” not in the sense that it is out of date or not as valuable as the Cortex (The “New Brain”).
 We actually are wise to learn to deeply respect, value and honor the “Old Brain.”